delmic/odemis/doc/develop/base-api.rst

 subscribed, the client will receive data in form of a :py:class:`DataArray` from this dataflow, and until it is *unsubscribed*.

-When there is no subscribers, the dataflow can stop generating the data entirely.
+When there are no subscribers, the dataflow can stop generating the data entirely.
 This allows to turn off the related hardware component if necessary, and reduce processor usage.
 It is up to the implementation to define precisely what to do if too much data is generated to be processed in time by the subscribers.
 Data might either be dropped, or queued.
-The callback of the subscriber might also be called multiple times in several threads with each DataArray.
+The callback of the subscriber (called by :py:meth:`Dataflow.notify`) might be executed in different threads.
+Therefore, a call to the callback might not be finished processing before another call to the callback is started.
+Each call to the callback receives one DataArray.
-In any case, the data is always ordered in the same order it was generated.
+In any case, the calls to the callback are always ordered in the same order the data was generated.

 When the dataflow is already generating data (i.e. there is at least one subscriber), the first data received by new subscriber might have been